openxrlab/xrmocap/docs/en/tools/mview_mperson_evaluation.md

 ## Example

-Run the tool without tracking.
+Evaluate on the Shelf dataset and run the tool without tracking.

 ```bash
 python tools/mview_mperson_evaluation.py \